With their Bundesliga safety at risk, struggling Wolfsburg will welcome a resurgent Augsburg side to Volkswagen Arena on Saturday.

 With that in mind, Denis Vavro and Moritz Jenz look set to start at the heart of Bauer's backline, with Jeanuel Belocian and Sael Kumbedi operating at full-back behind a midfield of Maximilian Arnold and Christian Eriksen while Bence Dardai is out with a knee injury.

-Further forward, it remains to be seen whether Mohamed El Amine Amoura will be available after repeated disciplinary issues, though Dzenan Pejcinovic should be on hand to start up top, supported by Lovro Majer with striker Jonas Wind out due to a thigh injury and right-winger Jesper Lindstrom (illness) a doubt.
+Further forward, Mohamed Amoura should be available to start after scoring against Leipzig, but if he is not ready amidst reports of fitness and disciplinary issues, then Dzenan Pejcinovic should be on hand to start up top, supported by Lovro Majer with striker Jonas Wind out due to a thigh injury and right-winger Jesper Lindstrom (illness) a doubt.

-As for Augsburg, they have a significantly healthier squad, but centre-backs Chrislain Matsima and Jeffrey Gouweleeuw are set to miss out with knee and thigh injuries of their own.
+As for Augsburg, they have a significantly healthier squad, but centre-backs Chrislain Matsima and Jeffrey Gouweleeuw are set to miss out with knee and thigh injuries, so expect to see Noahkai Kai Daniel Banks, Keven Schlotterbeck and Cedric Zesiger form Baum's back three.

 Wolfsburg possible starting lineup: